Soft modes in hot QCD matter: Magnetic equation of state and the critical region

-for the magnetic and sub-leading exponents within the approximations used in this work.
-The computation of these exponents is detailed in the supplement.
-The small differences to the exact results are related to corrections of higher orders in a derivative expansion of the mesonic (scalar) RG flows \cite{DePolsi:2020pjk}.
-They have been neglected here, and their small size supports the quantitative nature of the present analysis.

-In \Cref{fig:Tc} we show our results for $T_{\rm pc}(m_\pi)$.
-Both methods show excellent agreement.
-The fRG setup is explained in detail in \cite{Fu:2019hdw} and details on the DSE computation can be found in \cite{Gao:2021vsf}, see also \cite{Bernhardt:2023hpr} for a further very recent DSE study.
-By fitting these results according to \labelcref{eq:Tpc} across the whole range of available masses, one finds $T_{c,{\rm fRG}} = 142.568$\,MeV, $T_{c,{\rm DSE}} = 141.3$\,MeV, $c_{\rm fRG} = 0.08924$, $c_{\rm DSE} = 0.09581$, $p_{\rm fRG} = 1.024$, and $p_{\rm DSE} = 0.9606$.
-We note that the DSE setups used to date do not accommodate the dynamical feedback of the critical mode, and we therefore expect mean-field behaviour in the critical region in this case, i.e., $p_{\rm MF} = 4/3$.
-This is an important observation regarding scaling analyses in general since it makes clear that the superficial agreement of results from different methods including the individual fit values for $c$ and $p$ and the effectively linear scaling of $T_{\rm pc}(m_\pi)$ across many scales even beyond the physical point does not reveal critical behaviour at all.

-We corroborate this result by a direct investigation of the scaling behaviour of the chiral condensate using our fRG setup.
-Such an analysis is much cleaner since, in contrast to the pseudocritical temperature, the chiral condensate is directly related to a universal scaling function.
-To this end, we compute the light chiral condensate $\bar\Delta_{l}(m_\pi)$ for a range of pion masses spanning five orders of magnitude, $m_\pi \in [0.002,200]$\,MeV.
+While the quark mass dependence of the pseudocritical temperature carries information about scaling, investigating the scaling behaviour of the chiral condensate is much cleaner since it is directly related to a universal scaling function.
+For a detailed discussion of the pseuocritical temperature we refer to \Cref{app:reg} and \ref{app:Tcdeterm}.
+Here, we compute the light chiral condensate $\bar\Delta_{l}(m_\pi)$ using the fRG for a range of pion masses spanning five orders of magnitude, $m_\pi \in [0.002,200]$\,MeV.
 This is shown in the left plot of \Cref{fig:Delta-mpi}.
-In order to study criticality we expand the magnetic equation of state at $T_c$ about $m_\pi = 0$.
+The fRG setup for QCD is explained in detail in \cite{Fu:2019hdw}.
+In order to study criticality we expand the magnetic equation of state at $T_c$ about $m_\pi = 0$, see \Cref{app:reg}.
 The chiral condensate in the critical region is then described by \cite{Zinn-Justin:2002ecy}